Poodmund/PoodsOPMVO/GameData/PoodsOPMVO/README.txt

 ### 3 - Known Issues

 - Scatterer effects when transitioning from orbit to landed do not appear well and will be worked on.
-- At low altitue flight on Tekto, the mountains pierce through Scatterer's effect.
-- EVE cloud integration with Scatterer is not functioning, this is a known issue with Scatterer.
+- EVE cloud integration with Scatterer is not functioning correctly and is disabled automatically.
+This is a known issue with Scatterer when using cloud layers in EVE that are not RGBA 255,255,255,255 and when enabled all EVE cloud layers will render as solid, opaque white.

 ### 4 - How to Install